BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-senders-recipients.png" width=600 loading="lazy"></div>

-So, early adopters manually submit information about sender entities to Brightwell in exchange for *senderIds* required by some REST API operations.

 # Primary workflow

 The primary workflow focuses on creating a new recipient in ReadyRemit, and sending funds from a previously defined sender account to the new recipient account.
 See the [API Reference](/reference/about-the-api-reference) for information about each API operation.
 Below are the workflow steps.